RimZim8000/CourseProject/README.md

 # CourseProject

-The goal for the Spint1 and 2 of the project was to create an MVP (Minimum Viable Product).
-The scope for sprint1 was thus decided to be as follows -
+## Spint1  (01 Dec 2017 - 08 Dec 2017)

-## Spint1
+The goal for the Spint 1 of the project was to create an MVP (Minimum Viable Product).
+The scope for sprint1 was as follows -

 Front-end - Create WebApp using React

 Front-End - Use styles (CSS) in the React WebApp